syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Load the existing Word document using DocIO instance
+'Loads the existing Word document by using DocIO instance

 Dim document As New WordDocument("Template.docx", FormatType.Docx)